-The final project for this class involves a service-learning engagement.
-More information about the assignment will be provided in class.
+Detailed information about the final project will be provided in class.

 The success of this course greatly depends on student participation.
 Therefore, this course requires in-person attendance.
 Only students who have attended at least 80% of the classroom sessions will be admitted to the final project/exam.
 Additional missed classes (>20%) are only excused for severe, officially attested reasons (e.g., a medical certificate testifying that a student was unable to come to class).